 5. Metal, Flexible Rake

 I love rakes!
 I have 6, I think.
 But my absolute, all purpose favorite is my spring metal rake.
 This is a rake with about 9,000 tines*, all made of thin, flexible metal.
 Again I’m not a snob about brand – I just want something sturdy, with tines that keep their shape and a handle that will last despite my inevitable neglect.
-The rake I love is very similar to this one.
+The rake I love is very similar to these.

 How Is The Sand In The Chicken Coop?